OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 ----------
-# Scenario: Offlining data using offline storage techniques
+# Scenario: Caching data using offline storage techniques
+This sample add-in displays a table of NBA players' stats, retrieved from a local file named sampleData.js.
+In this sample code, data from the add-in is cached in local storage to allow users to access the table of stats even when offline.

+While this add-in gets its data from a local server, implementation of local storage as shown in this sample can be extended to add-ins that get their data from online sources.
+Furthermore, although this sample runs only in Excel, local storage can be used to offline data across Word, Excel, and PowerPoint.

+Note: Depending on the type and size of data you wish to offline, you may wish to look into other offline storage options.
+If you'd like offline capabilities to persist in the file, you may wish to store your add-in's data in [Office Settings](https://docs.microsoft.com/en-us/javascript/api/office/office.settings?view=office-js).
+Local storage is also limited in that it can only cache up to 5 MB of information.
+To store larger amounts of data offline, you may wish to consider using [IndexedDB] (https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API); however, as of now, IndexedDB is not supported by all browsers used by Office add-ins, and may cause your add-in to fail on some computers.

 ## Build and run the sample

-To get this sample, clone or download this repository and in the command line, navigate to the **Excel.OfflineStorageAddin** folder.
+To get this sample, clone or download this repository.
+In the command line, navigate to the **Excel.OfflineStorageAddin** folder from your root directory.
 ```
 $ git clone https://github.com/OfficeDev/PnP-OfficeAddins.git
+$ cd PnP-OfficeAddins
 $ cd Samples
 $ cd Excel.OfflineStorageAddin
 ```